Rohan-dev-C/OperatingProcedureChecker/README.md

-# Reg-Compliance Suite
+# Safey Compliance Suite

-A toolkit for regulatory compliance checks:
+A toolkit for automated industrial compliance checks:

 1. Operating Procedure Verification `SafetyRegulationSuite/SOP-Regulation-Verifier`
    – Extracts clauses from a directory of regulatory PDFs/DOCXs, indexes them via TF-IDF, and flags any required regulations missing from your SOP.